maxpoletaev/dendy/README.md

 Zapper is emulated using the mouse and can be used in games like Duck Hunt.
 Point the mouse cursor at the right position on the screen and click to shoot.

-## Network Multiplayer
+## Multiplayer

-Dendy supports netplay, which allows you to play multiplayer games over the network.
-To start a NetPlay session, run the emulator with the `-listen=<host>:<port>`.
-This will start a server that will be waiting for the second player to connect via the `-connect=<host>:<port>` flag.
-Once the connection is established, the game will start for both players.
+Dendy can be played over the network with another player.
+Run the emulator with the `-listen=<host>:<port>` flag to start a netplay server that will be waiting for the second player to connect via the `-connect=<host>:<port>` flag.
+Once the connection is established, the game will start for both sides.
 The player who started the server will be controlling the first joystick.

 The feature works by synchronizing the state of the emulated NES and sending the controller input over the network to the other player.
 The algorithm allows slight drifts in the clock speed and network latency by generating fake input events for the other player if the state of the emulator is ahead of the other player’s state.
-Theoretically, this should keep the game playable for both players even if the network connection is not very stable, but it is not very well tested.
+Theoretically, this should keep the game playable for both players even if the network connection is not very stable (e.g. over the Internet), but it is not very well tested.

+Most of the ideas for the netplay implementation were borrowed from RetroArch.

 ## Status

 ### CPU

 * [x] Official opcodes
 * [x] Unofficial opcodes
 * [x] Runtime disassembly
 * [x] Cycle-accurate emulation
 * [x] Accurate clock speed
 * [x] Interrupts

 ### Graphics

 * [x] Background rendering
 * [x] Sprite rendering
 * [x] 8×16 sprites
 * [x] Palettes
 * [x] Scrolling
 * [ ] Color emphasis
 * [ ] Cycle-accurate emulation

 ### Input/Output